-Often described as an architectural masterpiece of the 20th century, the Catholic church from Orsova is a unique monument in both Romania and Europe.
+Often described as an architectural masterpiece of the 20th century, the Catholic church from Orsova is a unique monument in Romania.
 Located in the center of a small forgotten city from the shore of the Danube River, the existence of this church is ironically enough connected to a major civil engineering decision of the atheist communist regime.

 This was the only Catholic church built during the communist regime, and the result was a dazzling contemporary creation, completely original and courageous.